biocorecrg/nextflow-course-2025-spring/README.md

 ## Dates, time, location

-* Dates: From 6th of September to 9th of February 2024.
+* Dates: From 6th to 9th of February 2024.

 * Location: ALBA